adoeller/tc-jsontab2/README.md

 - `disable-grid-lines`: hide grid lines
 - `filter-align`: align filter text left (`-1`), centered (`0`), or right (`1`)
 - `font-weight`: select a font weight from `0` through `9`
-- `max-column-width`: add a pixel limit to automatic multi-column sizing
+- `max-column-width`: limit automatic multi-column sizing; in two-column grids only the first column is capped, while the second uses its full measured header/content width

 Decimal alignment measures the integer part using the active grid font, so it also works with proportional fonts.
 Non-numeric values and values containing